DCSO/MISP-dockerized/README.md

-If you want to build your Docker Container self, you reqire the following repositories:
+If you want to build your Docker Container by yourself, the following additionall repositories are required:

 | URL                                                  | Direction | Protocol | Destination Port | Notes                                         |
 | ---------------------------------------------------- | --------- | -------- | ---------------- | --------------------------------------------- |